streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

 Streamlit offers two commands for rendering beautiful, interactive dataframes in your app.
 If you need users to edit data, add rows, or delete rows, use `st.data_editor`.
 If you don't want users to change the data in your dataframe, use `st.dataframe`.
 Users can sort and search through data rendered with `st.dataframe`.
 Additionally, you can activate selections to work with users' row and column selections.

-This tutorial uses row selections which were introduced in Streamlit version 1.35.0.
+This tutorial uses row selections, which were introduced in Streamlit version 1.35.0.
 For an older workaround using `st.data_editor`, see [Get dataframe row-selections (`streamlit<1.35.0`)](/develop/tutorials/elements/dataframe-row-selections-old).

 ## Applied concepts

-- Use dataframe row-selections to filter a dataframe.
+- Use dataframe row selections to filter a dataframe.

 ## Prerequisites